colognia/3-column-preview-card-component-main/README.md

 - editor: visual studio code

 ### What I learned
 More about positioning items inside flex.
 Used clamp first time to make font-size responsive with vw.
 Discovered the command "white-space" to avoid line break in an expression.
+Moreover learned that transparent is a color which can be used like all other colors.

 ### Continued development
 Using clamp more frequntly, paying more attention to responsiveness.

 ### Useful resources

 developers.mozilla.org
 w3schools
+Kevin Powells videos on youtube for css

 ## Author